VINYL

 Subfloor preparation is the half of vinyl install most quotes hide.
 Vinyl shows what's underneath it more than carpet does; thin or out-of-plane subfloors telegraph through.
 We assess flatness and moisture before quoting and include the prep needed to land the floor flat — not surprise-invoice it later.

-If you're choosing vinyl for a basement or slab subfloor, ask about rigid-core construction (SPC or WPC), the moisture testing on the slab, and the underlay's role in sound transmission to the room above.
+If you're choosing vinyl for a basement or slab subfloor, ask about rigid-core construction (SPC or WPC), the moisture testing on the slab, and the underlay's role in sound transmission to the space above.
 The right vinyl spec is closer to a list of decisions than a single product pick.

 Talk through your vinyl project.